Asmit2004/Asmit2004/README.md

 # 👋 Hello, I'm Asmit Jana!

-I'm an aspiring Software Engineer and passionate Web Developer from KIIT UNIVERSITY with a strong interest in open-source and full-stack web development.
-I'm currently exploring WordPress development, PHP, and JavaScript while building real-world projects to sharpen my skills.
+I'm an aspiring Software/AI Engineer and passionate about data science from KIIT UNIVERSITY with a strong interest in Data analytics , database management, Deep
+Learning, machine learning, NLP, Computer Vision and GenAI .
+Fond of using latest AI tools to make tasks easier through prompts.
+I have used different AI tools to master the knowledge of WebDev and can create projects within minutes.
+I'm currently exploring Machine Learning and Deep learning techniques to train models using my own knowledge as well as using the best prompts.

 ---